Introduction from the Managing Director

 As part of our initiative to identify and mitigate risk:

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the current financial year.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, following a review and update process, and constitutes AF Blakemore & Son’s slavery and human trafficking statement for the financial year 01 May 2023 to 28 April 2024.